colinoflynn/SmallScaleElectronics/labelprinters/zebra/README.md

 # Zebra Label Printer Templates

+*Updates eventually coming*

+The following is some short notes on printing labels with our GTX430t (GX43-102410-000) label printer.
+This printed uses the nice Zebra ZPL format data.
+Unlike other printers (Brady) it is very well documented how to use this data format, you can get the ZPL docs from Zebra.

+To simplify things, I use a template that inserts text into the ZPL file and sends it to the printer.
+This repo is some quick notes on how I do that.

 ## Making Templates

 The easiest thing to do is to make a template in the [Zebra Designer software](https://www.zebra.com/us/en/products/software/barcode-printers/zebralink/zebra-designer.html), the 'Essentials' verion is free.